mjanki/BestAndroidMvvmTemplate/README.md

 * `onFailure(throwable: Throwable)`: **optional** failure handler with `Throwable`.
 * `onComplete()`: **optional** completion handler.

+This last extension for the **network** calls is particularly interesting because it will invoke the `onFailure(throwable: Throwable)` method on both network errors and `HttpException`s.

 Usage examples will be shown as we dive deeper into each layer.
 You can also look at the example code I have in this project.

 ### NavigationHelper: